javers/javers.github.io/documentation/spring-boot-integration/index.md

 are available.

 <h3 id="boot-manual-commits">Manual commits</h3>
-If you need more fine-grained control over JaVers commits, use JaVers instance directly (which is available as a Spring bean).
+If you need more fine-grained control over Javers commits, use Javers instance directly (which is available as a Spring bean).

 For example, this service commits changes made to a fired Person but only in Friday: